Skip to main content

 Preview the template

-See the first part of the checklist below.
-Enter your email above to download the full equipment pre-start inspection form (PDF-ready).
+See the first part of the equipment pre-start checklist below.
+Download the full version above.

-An equipment pre-start checklist is a list of tasks and inspections to perform before plant or equipment is used.
+An equipment pre-start checklist is a structured list of tasks and inspections to perform before any item of plant or equipment is used on site.
 It helps operators and supervisors confirm the asset is safe and fit for use, reducing the risk of accidents, breakdowns and non-compliance.
-The checklist should be completed daily or before each use and is a preventive measure to catch problems before they escalate.
+Under the Australian WHS Act 2011, a person conducting a business or undertaking (PCBU) must ensure that plant is maintained and inspected so it remains safe.
+A pre-start checklist is the standard method for meeting this obligation.
+The checklist should be completed daily or before each use and is a preventive measure to catch problems such as fluid leaks, worn guards, faulty controls or missing safety devices before they escalate into costly repairs, downtime or safety incidents.
+Equipment pre-start checklists can be used as a universal template for any item of plant that does not have a more specific checklist available.

 • Fewer financial losses: spot minor issues before they become costly repairs or downtime.